Pitman Councilmember-Elect Vincent Kelly Under Fire For Blackface Photo As Rapper Flavor Flav

 Pitman Anti-Racist Collective says Kelly shared the photo on his Facebook page.
 They say it shows him dressed as Flavor Flav for Halloween, wearing makeup to darken his skin.

 “White folks used to dress up as a minstrel to mock Black people, to exaggerate comedy, to laugh at them.
-So we take it very serious and it does hurt,” Loretta Winters with the Gloucester County NAACP said.READ MORE: Jose Feliciano Arrested For Pennsauken Hit-And-Run That Killed Shadid Fauntleroy
+So we take it very serious and it does hurt,” Loretta Winters with the Gloucester County NAACP said.READ MORE: Special Olympics Of Pennsylvania Returns To Villanova University

 We tried to speak with Kelly but our calls and attempts at his home were unanswered.
 Kelly has since taken the picture down.